Geometric Rescaling Algorithms for Submodular Function Minimization: Weakly polynomial algorithm via rescaling

-Consider now the case $y^\T Q g_k>0$.
-In this case, at line~\ref{li:W} the value of $\mu$ is changed to a new value $\mu'$.
-According to Lemma~\ref{lem:minset}, the set $W$ determined at Line~\ref{li:W} satisfies $f_\mu(W)<0$, hence $\mu'=-f(W)=\mu-f_\mu(W)>\mu$.
 The vector $g_k$ is updated at Line~\ref{li:new g}.
 Let us denote by $g'_k$ the updated vector.
-Note that $g'_k$ is the extreme base of $B(f_{\mu'})$ defined by same ordering of the elements of $V$ that defined $g_k$ as an extreme base of $B(f)$.
-Furthermore it can be readily verified that $y^\T Q g'_k\le 0$, hence allowing us to perform a von Neumann update.
+It follows from \eqref{eq:vertex} and from \eqref{eq:updated-fmu} that $g'_k$ is the extreme base of $B(f_{\mu''})$ defined by the same ordering of the elements $v_1,\ldots,v_n$ of $V$ that defined $g_k$ as an extreme base of $B(f_{\mu'})$.